FunctionPoint/simple-web-worker-typescript-vscode/README.md

-# A Web Worker API example app
+# A Web Workers API example app
 For TypeScript devs using VSCode.

 It is based in this repo: